Join the Global Breast Cancer Movement

 False Positive

-A test result that incorrectly reports that a person has a disease when she/he does not have the disease.
+A test result that incorrectly reports a person has a disease when she/he does not have the disease.

 Fat Necrosis